anieze-gad/Advanced_Flight_Delay_Analysis/README.md

 **Key Finding:** Airline **AA** has the highest average departure delay **(19 min)**, followed by **F9 (19 min)** and **B6 (17 min)**.
 The least delayed airline is **YX (3 min)**.
 Significant variation exists in airline punctuality, with top carriers experiencing delays over 6x longer than the most punctual ones.

+### 7. Airline-Specific Delay Percentage
+**Query:** Implemented a stored function to dynamically calculate delay percentages for any given airline.

+**Key Finding:**
+A stored function allows users to calculate the percentage of flights delayed by more than 15 minutes for any airline.
+For example, Airline **AA** had **24%** of **981,627** flights delayed.
+Users can input other airline codes to retrieve their specific delay statistics.